QCDIS/NaaVRE-website/Readiness-level-framework.md

 | Operational service | 3 months   | infinite   | infinite |                       |

 ### Starting core development
-A new NaaVRE virtual lab can start with the creation of a new data processing, data analysis or simulation tool or with the migration of a legacy tool.
-In both cases we recommend to start off by doing the following:
+We recommend to start the creation of a new virtual lab by doing the following:
+- Version control
   - Store the codebase on a repository with version control (e.g. git).
+- Security
   - Make sure personal tokens for APIs do not end up in version control.
 ToDo Vlic: Guideline for secret management https://github.com/QCDIS/projects_overview/issues/276
+- Licensing
   - Choose a license for the virtual lab.
-We recommend using the [Apache license 2.0](https://choosealicense.com/licenses/apache-2.0/) if this is compatible with the other packages and software you use in the virtual lab.
-If the Apache License 2.0 does not suit your need, you can pick your own license, see https://choosealicense.com/ .
+We recommend using the [Apache license 2.0](https://choosealicense.com/licenses/apache-2.0/), assuming this is compatible with the other packages and software you use in the virtual lab.
+If the Apache License 2.0 is incompatible with software or libraries used, you can pick another license.
+We recommend having a look at https://choosealicense.com/.
-- Add a version number to the virtual lab.
+- Documentation
   - Publish virtual lab metadata outside the virtual lab.
+This will allow others to be aware of the context of the virtual lab from an early stage.
-Tip: Create the metadata in the external catalogue to avoid duplicate effort. <span style="color:green">ToDo: Check if we have a single preferred metadata catalogue</span>.
+<span style="color:green">ToDo: Check if we have a single preferred metadata catalogue</span>.
     - Track the metadata with version control, such that the changes to metadata can be viewed by virtual lab users.
-  - ToDo VLIC: Choose a metadata standard.
+    - <span style="color:green">ToDo VLIC: Choose a metadata standard. </span>

 ### During core development
 Where possible, do the following while building the virtual lab:
+- Versioning
   - Pin versions of used software and libraries in the dependencies to prevent compatibility problems when updates occur to the packages and software.
 - Start each cell in the notebook with a title.
+- Parallelization
   - Parallelize the execution of the parts of the code where this is useful.
 A tutorial is available [here](https://github.com/QCDIS/lifewatch-notebooks/blob/main/NaaVRE-tutorials/splitting-classic.ipynb).
+- Documentation
   - Create documentation for the virtual lab.
     - Track the documentation with version control.

 #### Core development responsibilities
 The following roles are involved during this phase:
 - Virtual lab owner / Principal investigator: Provides the use case that will be the first application of the virtual lab.
+Guides the development of the lab from the scientific viewpoint.
-- Virtual lab core developer: One or multiple core developers create a new virtual lab in NaaVRE.
-The virtual lab owner can be one of the core developers.
+- Virtual lab core developers: One or multiple core developers create a new virtual lab in NaaVRE.
 - Virtual lab code reviewer: Provides feedback on the user-friendliness, maintainability, and robustness of the source code and other assets.
-We recommend starting with reviews as early on in the development process, as this may contribute to a clear architecture, and good code quality.
+We recommend starting with reviews early on in the development process, as this may contribute to a clear architecture, and good code quality.
-- Virtual research environment (VRE) development and operations engineer: Supports the creation of the new virtual lab by giving the core development team advice and changing the virtual research environment where necessary.
+- Virtual research environment (VRE) development and operations engineers: Support the creation of the new virtual lab by giving the core development team advice and changing the virtual research environment where necessary.

 #### Core development milestone
-The milestone to reach during core development is a demonstration of running the workflow of the virtual lab.
+The milestone to reach during core development is a demonstration of a running the workflow in the virtual lab.

 ### From core development to first use
 A usability study should be done to determine if the lab is ready for its first use.
 The usability study should look at least at the following criteria: